blikblum/slick-router/docs/api.md

 The middleware can be defined also as an object defining one or more of following hooks:

-- `next(transition, prevData)`: called once per transition after previous middleware, if any, is resolved.
+- `resolve(transition, prevData)`: called once per transition after previous middleware, if any, is resolved.
 Main action should be done here.
 - `done(transition)`: called when transition succeeds and after all middlewares are resolved
 - `cancel(transition, err)`: called if transition is cancelled / redirected
 - `error(transition, err)`: called if an error occurs while executing the trasition